Solutions For All Chapters – Science Class 8

 6. Why is it not possible to have an ecosystem with only producers and no consumers or decomposers?

-Answer:- It is not possible to have an ecosystem with only producers and no consumers or decomposers because:
+Answer:- It is not possible to have an ecosystem with only producers because consumers and decomposers are also needed.

-2. Consumers (like herbivores, carnivores, omnivores) are needed to eat these plants and keep their number in control.
+- Consumers eat the plants and keep their number in balance.

-3. Decomposers (like fungi and bacteria) are very important because they break down dead plants, animals, and waste.
-They return important nutrients to the soil.
+- Decomposers break down dead plants and animals and return nutrients to the soil.

 7. Observe two different places near your home or school (e.g., a park and a roadside).
 List the living and non-living components you see.
 How are the two ecosystems different?